-The Association offers an annual \$2,000 grant for up to three years to locals to assist with the mentorship steering committee and other related costs.
-This committee is required to have representation from the local, the school jurisdiction and the provincial Association.
+The Association offers an annual \$2,000 grant for up to three years to locals to assist with the establishment of a mentorship program.
+Workshops and other program supports are also available to support both formal and informal mentorship programming.

-For further information contact Monique Gravel at 780-447-9449 or 1-800-232-7208 (toll free in Alberta) or by e-mail at monique.gravel@ata.ab.ca.
+For more information contact Professional Development at 780-447-9485 or 1-800-232-7208 (toll free in Alberta) or by e-mail at pd@ata.ab.ca.